Dundee State Fish Hatchery

 Electra, Texas 76360

 Fish rearing operations at the Dundee Hatchery were suspended in 2012 due to dry conditions at Lake Kemp.
-The watershed received significant rainfall this year, and we have resumed operations with limited production in 2016.
-The hatchery will be open for public tours by appointment only.
+The watershed received significant rainfall in 2016, and we have resumed operations with limited production.
+See a video about starting up again.
+The hatchery is open for public tours by appointment only.
 Tours can be scheduled by contacting the hatchery at the contact information provided above.

 The Dundee State Fish Hatchery is located just below the dam at Lake Diversion, 23 miles west of Wichita Falls and 7 miles north of the small town of Dundee, from which the hatchery gets its name.
 Dundee is one of two state hatcheries that produce striped bass and hybrid striped bass for freshwater angling.
 See map and directions.